-Art works chosen by Grayson Perry and guest celebrities during season two of the hit TV series, Grayson’s Art Club will feature in a brand new exhibition this winter!
+An exhibition of art works chosen by Grayson Perry and guest celebrities during season two of the hit TV series, Grayson’s Art Club.

-During lockdown, Grayson Perry helped the nation find comfort and company through art as part of his TV series by Swan Films for Channel 4.
+During lockdown, Grayson Perry helped the nation find comfort and company through art in his TV series by Swan Films for Channel 4.

-Season two began airing in February and each week Grayson hosted the show from his studio with his wife, Philippa (and often their cat, Kevin).
-Using video chat, Grayson spoke to famous artists and creatives about how they were spending their time and invited them to respond creatively to lockdown.
-Each week a different theme – family, nature, food, dreams, work, and travel – was explored.
+Each week on Zoom, Grayson and Philippa spoke to famous artists and creatives about how they were spending their time and invited them to respond creatively to lockdown.
+A different theme was explored each week – family, nature, food, dreams, work, and travel.

-Members of the public were also invited to share their own artworks and thousands of entries were submitted throughout the series in a vast range of mediums – from paintings and photography, to ceramics and textiles.
+The public were also invited to share their artworks and over 17,000 entries were submitted throughout the series in a vast range of mediums – from paintings and photography, to ceramics and textiles.